 Session 2 – While attempting to sneak into an orc stronghold, the DM gets furious with the players and goes for the Total Party Kill.

 Session 4 – While searching for a familiar key, our heroes nearly drown and almost get eaten by a rock.
-And one of us is murdered!
+And one of them is murdered!

 For every adventure I run, I always make two charts that harken back to the old school module design, to better organize my campaign.
 First is an Encounter List that includes each room at a glance, including its location, monters and NPCs, traps, treasures, experience points earned, and any other special features of each room.